Verilog Analog/Mixed-Signal (AMS) Working Group

 Chair: Scott Little, Intel

-Vice-Chair: Martin O'Leary
+Vice-Chair: Martin O'Leary, Qualcomm

-The committee is currently working on alignment of Verilog-AMS with the SystemVerilog work of the IEEE 1800, or inclusion of AMS capabilities in a new "SystemVerilog-AMS" standard.
+The working group is currently working on alignment of Verilog-AMS with the SystemVerilog work of the IEEE 1800, or inclusion of AMS capabilities in a new "SystemVerilog-AMS" standard.
 In addition, work is underway to focus on new features and enhancements requested by the community to improve mixed-signal design and verification, as well as to extend SystemVerilog Assertions to Analog and Mixed-Signal designs through the subcommittees.

 Accellera approved the Verilog-AMS LRM, version 2.3.1 in June 2009.
 This version supersedes previous versions of the Verilog-AMS LRM.